 Finally, we need to know our sensors’ exact position and coordinate system to project our points.

-How To Perform Sensor Fusion Algorithm
+How To Implement Sensor Fusion Algorithms For Autonomous Vehicles

 To illustrate the theory shared above, let’s see how it works for one point.